pantoniou/libfyaml/doc/man/fy-tool.rst

 -----------

-:program:`fy-tool` is the libfyaml command-line front-end for parsing, rewriting, querying, joining, testing and hashing YAML and JSON data.
+:program:`fy-tool` is the libfyaml command-line front-end for parsing, rewriting, querying, joining, testing, reflecting on, and hashing YAML and JSON data.

 The executable changes behaviour either by the invoked program name